ccsapp/docs/pages/use_case_remove_car_from_fleet.md

 5. System removes the car from the fleet

 Alternative flows:
 2a.
-Given VIN is invalid
+Given VIN is invalid (Probably an error of the front end)
     2a1.
-System prompts actor to re-enter the VIN
-2b.
-A car with the given VIN is not present in the fleet
+System informs user of the failure to remove the car and suggests trying again 2c.
+System detects an error in the communication with the backend.
-    2b1.
-System informs the actor that the car is not in the fleet and stops the use case 4a.
+    2c1.
+The system informs user about the failed communication and stops the use case 4a.
 Actor denies removal
     4a1.
 System stops the use case without removing the car